 Unlimited data plans are so expensive that most of us have to live in fear of exceeding our monthly smartphone data allowance.
-But what if I told you that you could cut your mobile data usage in half in less than a minute?
-We now have three new tips to help you do that.
-Here are 11 simple ways to use less mobile data on Android.
+But with our 12 simple ways to use less mobile data on Android, you'll never have to worry again.
+Check them below.

 1. Compress Chrome pages